 If your haulage company is cash poor, but asset rich, company administration may be suitable for your insolvent or contingently insolvent business.
 Due to the high-value nature of the typical assets of a haulage business such as trucks and lorries, putting your company into administration may be an option if you are looking to save your company.
 A licensed insolvency practitioner can help determine the appropriate solution for your business to facilitate an orderly exit or a restructuring exercise to bolster business operations and access alternative finance.

 If your haulage company is experiencing financial difficulty due to rising costs and poor cash flow, there may still be a possibility that your business can be rescued.
-Business turnaround options do not apply to every struggling business, however, if you are facing the brunt of COVID-19 pressures due to the loss of key customers, you may require a cash injection to bridge the income gap.
+Depending on the source of your company's problems, you may require a cash injection to bridge the income gap it is facing.
 We have an in-house team of commercial finance experts with access to a competitive range of lending products, such as invoice finance, asset finance, commercial property loans and industry-specific finance.

-An alternative restructuring strategy for haulage companies consists of a Company Voluntary Arrangement (CVA) or Fast-Track CVA.
+An alternative restructuring strategy for haulage companies is by way of a Company Voluntary Arrangement (CVA).
 A Company Voluntary arrangement is a formal insolvency procedure which allows you to restructure your liabilities with creditors.
-By negotiating your payments into affordable instalments, this can provide much-needed flexibility and breathing space for your haulage company until you resume full operations and recover from the financial impact of COVID-19.
+By negotiating your payments into affordable instalments, this can provide much-needed flexibility and breathing space for your haulage company.
 Although a CVA is an appealing option, not every haulage company will qualify for one and can be only entered into on the recommendation of a licensed insolvency practitioner.

 If your business is on the receiving end of extreme creditor pressure and winding up petition threats, putting your haulage business into company administration can protect the business from legal action which could result in the compulsory winding up of your business.
 A licensed insolvency practitioner, acting as the company administrator, will take over the responsibility of the business's affairs.
 The company's administrator will protect the position of creditors from worsening and realise company assets to repay creditors.